 “In this episodic memoir, worn talismans give Rachel Levy Lesser the strength to claim her voice, weather grief, and navigate a rich and full life.
 Reminiscent of Ilene Beckerman’s classic Love, Loss, and What I Wore, Lesser captures the pressures and pleasures of a new generation of women as her warmth and wisdom shine through.”

 —Andrea Jarrell, author of I’m the One Who Got Away: a Memoir

-“Through both her sheer bravery and evident joy from mining years’ worth of coming of age memories, Rachel Levy Lesser has proven the the term ‘grief book’ is anything but a one note category.
+“Through both her sheer bravery and evident joy from mining years’ worth of coming of age memories, Rachel Levy Lesser has proven that the term ‘grief book’ is anything but a one note category.
 I smiled with tears in my eyes throughout this entirely creative paper journey documenting the LOL-worthy and poignant moments from adolescence and young adulthood, and the hard lessons some of us get schooled in earlier than we might expect.”

 —Rebecca Soffer, coauthor of Modern Loss: Candid Conversation About Grief.
 Beginners Welcome.